Service DescriptionFoster Grandparent Program Overview

 The Foster Grandparent Program provides volunteer opportunities for persons 55 years and older to work one-on-one and in small groups with children from birth to 21 years of age in educational and social service settings.

-This program operates at 52 locations in the District of Columbia and includes early education centers, public and public charter schools, hospitals, before and after-school programs, as well as youth programs.
+This program operates at 42 locations in the District of Columbia and includes early education centers, public and charter schools, before and after-school programs, as well as youth programs.
 There are over 250 senior citizens that participate in the program annually.
 Our Foster Grandparents assist approximately 2,400 children one-on-one, and over 9,000 children in group settings.
 Each year, Foster Grandparents provide over 180,000 volunteer hours with an estimated value of $4.2 million.